BattleMage0231/Stalkpixel/README.md

 ![product-screenshot](assets/Capture.PNG)

 Stalkpixel is a lightweight NodeJS application that can determine whether and where a player is on the Hypixel Network.
-It can be used to stalk YouTubers, staff members, or your friends.
+It utilizes the Mojang and Hypixel public APIs to get this information.
+Stalkpixel can be used to stalk YouTubers, staff members, or your friends.

 <!-- GETTING STARTED -->
 ## Getting Started